dataminer-site/dataminer-site.github.io/docs/sql/statements/create_macro.md

 ### Using Subquery Macros

 If a `MACRO` is defined as a subquery, it cannot be invoked in a table function.
-DuckDB will return the following error:
+DataMiner will return the following error:

 ```console
 Binder Error: Table function cannot contain subqueries